Geborgen/nordic-souls/README.md

 ### Customizing the List

+**Other than what is mentioned here, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
+If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patch, zero exceptions.
+The paper map plugin should always be at the very bottom of your load order.

+As this may cause some confusion, I should clarify that I'm not against people editing the list.
+All I mean is that I won't be able to help if things break.
+This also falls under Wabbajack's rule 11, meaning that any modifications you make, you do so at your own risk.

-Game settings and mod configs can be found in the `[NoDelete] NS - Game Settings` mod under the `WRAPPING UP - OUTPUT` category in MO2.
+Game settings and mod configs can be found in the `[NoDelete] NS - Game Settings` mod under the `WRAPPING UP - OUTPUT` separator in MO2.
 Right-click, open in explorer, and find the config you need.
 If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.

 #### ENB

 Nordic Souls uses a slightly modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796) by default,, however there are a few alternative presets to choose from.
 Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle the ENB, and `F7` to take a screenshot.
 These keybinds are the same for all included ENBs.

 If you want to change the ENB, you must do the following:
-- Under the `WRAPPING UP - ENB` category in MO2, **disable** `Mists of Tamriel for Rudy Obsidian` and `Rudy ENB Required Files`
+1. Under the `WRAPPING UP - ENB` separator in MO2, **disable** `Mists of Tamriel for Rudy Obsidian` and `Rudy ENB Required Files`.
-- Under the same category, **enable** `Mists of Tamriel for Obsidian Weathers` and `ENB Night Eye Fix`
+2. Under the same separator, **enable** `Mists of Tamriel for Obsidian Weathers` and `ENB Night Eye Fix`.
-- In the dropdown in the top right of MO2, change the program to `ENB Organizer`
+3. In the dropdown in the top right of MO2, change the program to `ENB Organizer`.
-- Run it and ignore any warning about Nexus updates
+4. Run it and ignore any warning about Nexus updates.
-- Click the three bars on the top left and navigate to the `Presets` tab
+5. Click the three bars on the top left and navigate to the `Presets` tab.
-- Disable Rudy ENB with the toggle on the bottom of the card, and enable any other ENB (see [here](https://imgur.com/gallery/3WDkZit) for a higher quality comparison)
+6. Disable Rudy ENB with the toggle on the bottom of the card, and enable any other ENB (see [here](https://imgur.com/gallery/3WDkZit) for a higher quality comparison).
-- Make sure you only have one ENB enabled at a time
+7. Make sure you only have one ENB enabled at a time.
-- Launch your game as usual
+8. Launch your game as usual.

 Adding new ENBs or changing weather mods is possible but not supported.